Outstaff vs Outsource: What is the Difference Between These Models?

 When it comes to extending the capabilities of your IT staff, there are many ways to define the choices before you.
 In the United States, they call it hiring a contractor.
 In Europe, many try subcontracting or offshoring.
 In Australia, it’s talent outsourcing.

 But no matter what term you use to define it when you have more IT development needs than your current staff can handle, you need to hire more help.
-And this is when knowing what is outsourced product development and how it differs from “outstaffing” comes in handy.
+Outstaffing involves hiring dedicated professionals who integrate into the client’s team, emphasizing collaboration and long-term engagement.
+This is when knowing what is outsourced product development and how it differs from “outstaffing” comes in handy.

 So, let’s overview both models, outsourcing and outstaffing advantages and disadvantages, and more to help you make the right choice!